HOME / Departments / Biology

 • HOSOKAWA TakahiroII, Associate Professor

-• YOSHIMURA YuriIII, Assistant Professor
+• TAKASUKA Keizo, Assistant Professor

 Ecology is a field that attempts to elucidate biological evolution and diversity by studying factors such as adaptive strategies and interactions that occur in individuals, populations and communities, and temporal changes in the distribution and the number of organisms.
 Our laboratory conducts fundamental research on keywords such as evolution, behavior, morphology, and phylogeny, and also addresses applied issues such as the conservation of endangered species and the management of pests, which are required by society.